Definition of Substance Abuse and Addiction

 - Age, because the younger you are when you first use, the more likely your substance abuse will turn into an addiction

-- Environmental factors, which can include early exposure to drugs, peer pressure, physical or sexual abuse, or inability to cope with stress.
+- Environmental factors can include early exposure to drugs, peer pressure, physical or sexual abuse, or inability to cope with stress.

 Enroll In A Drug Detox Program Today